 Whenever use or abuse of any mood altering substance (such as alcohol or other drugs) interferes with a safe workplace, appropriate action must be taken.
 The County has no desire to intrude into its employees’ personal lives.
 However, both on-the-job and off-the-job involvement with any mood altering substances can have an impact on our workplace, the County’s interests and reputation, and on the County’s ability to achieve its objectives of safety and security.
 Employees are expected to report to the County’s premises, work sites, vehicles, client locations or customer work sites with no mood altering substances in their body.
 Further, the possession, sale or use of mood altering substances at work, or coming to work under the influence of such substances will be a violation of safe work practices and may result in disciplinary action, including possible dismissal.

 All employees are prohibited from the unlawful use, sale, dispensing, distribution, possession, or manufacture of illegal drugs or alcoholic beverages on the County’s premises, work sites, vehicles, client locations or customer work sites.
 In addition, employees are prohibited from the off-premises use of alcohol and possession, use, or sale of illegal drugs when such activities adversely affect job performance, job safety, or the County’s reputation.
 All employees will be subject to disciplinary action, up to and including dismissal, for violations of this Policy.

+(Blank) County prohibits all employees – including those with valid Oklahoma medical marijuana licenses – from using or possessing marijuana while on (Blank) County’s premises or during the hours of an employee’s employment.
+This prohibition against marijuana use or possession applies to any of (Blank) County’s properties or work sites, including exterior areas, parking locations, personal vehicles or County vehicles and during any hours of employment when an employee is performing work or providing services.
+The prohibition also applies to customer, client or other third party locations or premises where an employee is performing work or providing services.
+If an employee’s hours of employment include transportation or travel, then the prohibition against marijuana use or possession applies to that transportation or travel time.

+(Blank) County prohibits all employees – including those with valid Oklahoma medical marijuana licenses – from being under the influence or impaired by marijuana during any hours of employment, regardless of location.
+An employee is under the influence or impaired when marijuana use adversely affects ability to perform a job, interact with others, exercise judgment and/or work safely.

+Violation of this Policy may result in discipline up to and including termination.
+If you have any questions about this Policy or its application, please contact ____________.

 Any employee who is charged and/or convicted under any federal or state criminal drug and/or alcohol statute must notify their supervisor or the personnel department within five (5) days of the charge and/or conviction and may receive some form of disciplinary action, including dismissal.